beysed/like/README.md

 Condition operator consider empty(empty string, array, or object) as false and vice versa

-### Lambdas
+## Lambdas

-Functions or lambdas can be defined and invoked following way
+Functions or lambdas can be defined and invoked following way:

 ```
 # without arguments